 EdOp seeks to help students with high motivation and limited financial resources, for whom a grant of $7,600 a year will have a critical impact on their ability to meet the goal of college degree.
 The young people helped by these grants typically have other loans and scholarships from conventional sources yet still be unable to attend college with an EdOp scholarship.

 Students apply for an EdOp scholarship from selected Dallas magnet high school—Yvonne A. Ewell Townview Center, Booker T. Washington School for the Performing Arts, and Irma Lerma Rangel Young Women's Leadership School.
 These schools provide administrative counseling while fostering a desire for higher education and encouraging family participation in the educational process.
 EdOp board members work closely with school counselors familiar with their students' academic records as well as their family and financial situations.
 Many of our scholarship recipients are the first in their family to attend college.
 Most come from homes with challenging financial stresses, and all have part-time jobs in addition to a full high school course load.

 Every spring, applications and transcripts from high school seniors are reviewed by a committee of board members.
 Candidates are personally interviewed by committee members, and the full selection committee makes recommendations to the Board of Trustees at its spring meeting.
-In April 2018 sixteen students were offered scholarships for their freshman year in college.
+In April 2019 fifteen students were offered scholarships for their freshman year in college.